mmjulkowska/SNPer/README.md

 # SNPer

 A small tool that will help you visualize the GWAS results from many different experiments.
+You can cite the SNPer as:
+Julkowska, M.M.
+"V1.0.2 mmjulkowska/SNPer: Release including README :)" DOI: 10.5281/zenodo.1227775

-The accepted dataformat is ".csv" files.
+The accepted data format is ".csv" files.

 In the first tab - select your file and select all the neccessary column identifiers from the drop-down menus.
 Once you are finished, click on "Set the dataset" button.